Safe and Accessible Neighborhoods

 To further improve the safety of South Side, Nationwide Children’s, Habitat for Humanity, United Way of Central Ohio and South Side Renaissance have partnered to expand the Community Crime Patrol in the neighborhood around the hospital.
 The patrol’s job is to build relationships with the community, deter crime and help Columbus police.

 South Side Leadership Academy

 Building relationships with community residents is also critical to strengthen the neighborhood.
 One way relationships are being built is through the South Side Leadership Academy.
 This joint effort between Nationwide Children’s, United Way of Central Ohio, Kirwan Institute and Community Development for All People, was formed to equip residents with the knowledge and tools to become change agents in the community.
-During the program, participants attend eight leadership sessions and complete a community-based team project, and 18 leaders graduated from the inaugural class in 2015.
+During the program, participants attend 10 leadership sessions and complete a community-based team project, and more than 30 leaders have graduated.